IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 OpenShift users can delete the LSF operator from the GUI.

 ## Storage
 A Persistent Volume (PV) should be created before deploying the chart.
-A dynamic volume is not recommended because the configuration and job state is persisted on the volume.
+A dynamic volume is not recommended because the configuration and job state are persisted on the volume.
 Backing up this volume backs up the cluster.
 Consult the storage configuration documentation to setup the PV.
-The sample definition below is for a NFS based persistent volume.
+The sample definition below is for an NFS based persistent volume.
 Note the use of labels to identify this PV.
 These can be used when deploying the LSF cluster to control which statically created PV to use.
 ```yaml
 apiVersion: v1
 kind: PersistentVolume